 Applications will be accepted during a publicly advertised open enrollment period each year for enrollment in the following school year.
 Following the open enrollment period each year, applications shall be counted to determine whether any grade level has received more applications than there are available spaces.
 In the event that this happens, the Charter School will hold a public random drawing to determine admission for the impacted grade level, with the exception of existing students, who are guaranteed admission in the following school year.
-Admission preferences in the case of a public drawing shall be given to the following students in the following order:
+Admission preferences in the case of a random public drawing shall be given to the following students in the following order:

 Children or wards of Los Angeles Primary Leadership Academy teaching staff (exempt, up to 10% of enrollment)

-Siblings of students currently enrolled in , or wards of their parents (exempt)
+Siblings of students currently enrolled in LALPA, or wards of their parents (exempt)

 Residents of the District